-FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2017
+FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2019

-Red Hill Iron Limited (the Company or Red Hill Iron) is an Australian company listed on the Australian Securities Exchange (ASX).
+Red Hill Iron Limited (Red Hill Iron or the Company) is an Australian company listed on the Australian Securities Exchange (ASX).
 The registered and corporate office of the Company is Level 2, 9 Havelock Street, West Perth, Western Australia.

-The directors of the Company present their report on the Company for the year ended 30 June 2017.
+The directors of the Company present their report on the Company for the year ended 30 June 2019.